DataONEorg/member-node-info/custom_properties.md

   -m "//node[identifier/text()='${NODE_ID}']/property[@key='${PROPERTY}']" -v "."
 ```

+## Preferred Custom Properties

+The following custom properties are used by systems such as the DataONE [search interface](https://search.dataone.org) and [Member Node dashboard](https://www.dataone.org/current-member-nodes).

-All dates MUST be in UTC and formatted as ISO-8601 (`YYYY-MM-DDTHH:mm:ss.sssZ`).
+For properties that express a date, these MUST be in UTC and formatted as ISO-8601 (`YYYY-MM-DDTHH:mm:ss.sssZ`).
 If the time portion is unknown, then substitute `12:00:00.000`.
 Example:

 ```
 2017-03-20T15:25:53.514Z